sagemath/trac_to_gh/Issue 7113.md

 # Issue 7113: Maxima does not build on SUSE Itanium  (Iras)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7113

 Original creator: was